 To maintain your status as an admitted student, you’ll need to:

-- Have your college send us a final, official transcript if you have course work in progress, as soon as it is available.
+Have your college send us a final, official transcript if you have coursework in progress, as soon as it is available.

-- Maintain your high level of academic performance.
+Maintain your high level of academic performance.

-SCU exists to make registering for classes and applying for financial aid easy.
+Student Central exists to make registering for classes and applying for financial aid easy.

-Although you’ll register for your first semester of classes during New Student Orientation, you’ll use Student Central on Union for the rest of your college career.
+Although you’ll register for your first semester of classes during New Student Orientation, you’ll use Student Central for the rest of your college career.
 It’s your resource for staying on top of important class registration and financial aid deadlines.

 It will show you how to do things like: